 Homeopathy Remedies for Acute Renal Failure

-Apis is not so much a remedy for chronic Bright’s disease as for the acuter forms.
+Apis is not so much a remedy for chronic Bright’s disease as for the acute forms.
 There are oedematous swellings of the face and extremities, paleness, ascites, oedema pulmonum, pains in the head, back and limbs.
 Albuminuria following scarlatina.
 It may be of use in any form of Bright’s disease when there are dull pains in the kidneys, scanty urine and frequent Micturition.
 The urine is heavily charged with albumen and contains blood corpuscles.
 The oedema appears quickly, there is general dropsy and suppression of urine and perhaps an eruption of the skin like a nettle rash.
 The patient is drowsy, apathetic and has a bruised feeling all over.
 Apis in such cases acts best in trituration; do not depend on the tincture or dilutions.
-Hepar is recommended by Kafka in Bright’s disease following scarlatina.
 A valuable symptom for Apis is the feeling of suffocation.
 He does not see how he is get another breath.

 This remedy corresponds to all stages of Bright’s disease, bearing a closer resemblance than any other remedy.
 It comes in later in the disease where there is dropsy, pale skin, waxen appearance, watery diarrhea and great thirst.
 The urine is dark, casts are abundant, and it contains much albumen.
 There are attacks of dyspnoea when lying down in the evening and after midnight, relieved by an expectoration of mucus.
 It may come in immediately after Aconite in many cases.
 “Blood boils” make a special indication for this remedy.
-Baehr, Millard and Hale question the usefulness of Arsenicum in kidney affections.
 However, it seems a simile to the large white kidney; in fact, one could hardly wish for a closer correspondence.
 Hughes considers it a favorite with anxiety and sinking of vital forces will call for Arsenicum.
-Calcarea arsenica has been used in the anaemia, progressive emaciation and debility of this disease with success.

 Simple albuminuria, here it seems to occupy a place midway between Aconite and Arsenicum.
 Belladonna is of the greatest service in inflammation of the kidneys with piercing burning pains in the lumbar region, returning periodically with increased severity.

 This remedy pictures nephritis with cutting pains in the lumbar region; the urine is passed in drops and is mixed with blood, with much urging.
-Post scarlatinal and post diphtheric kidney diseases with dropsy may indicate Cantharis.
+Post scarlatinal and post diphtheric kidney diseases with dropsy may indicate cantharis.
+The whole urinary organs and genitalia are in a state of inflammation and irritation.
+Discharge of bloody urine burns like fire.
+Intensity and rapidity are the features of this remedy.
+Dull pressing or paroxysmal cutting and burning pains in both kidneys: very sensitive to slightest touch.
+Urging to urinate.
+Painful evacuation, by drops, of bloody urine, or pure blood.
+Intolerable urging, before, during and after urination.
+Violently acute inflammation.

 Nephritis from heart disorders.
 It affords relief when there is extreme rapid & irregular action of the heart, and in general anasarca & ascites from mitral insufficiency.